abarke28/advent_of_code/README.md

 `dotnet run [year_number] <day_number>`

+To use the example input (helpful for debugging), run:

+`dotnet run [year_number] <day_number> -example`

-The default year is 2022.
+The default year is 2023.

-To generate the files for a new day's problem, run:
+To generate the files for a new day's problems, run:

 `.\generate_day.ps1 <year_number> <day_number>`